KeenMate/vuepress-github-pages/README.md

-# Example Github Pages with Vuepress
+# Example Github Pages with Vuepress with Github Actions deployment

   This is an example of how to deploy Github Pages written in Vuepress.